Author has written 2 stories for Harry Potter.

 5. Why, why, WHY do people insist on Sirius calling Harry, "Pup."
 Or even worse, "Cub."
 Please!
 It's not funny, it's not cute, and it is not something Sirius would say to Harry, who is not an animagus and whose patronus is not even canine in nature.
 This is one of the worst creations of fanfiction which has for some inexplicable reason been copied by countless authors.
-If you must use a nickname, "Prongs Jr." or "Prongslet" at least have some logic to them.
+If you must use a nickname, "Prongs Jr." or "Prongslet" at least have some logic to them (though I don't like them much either).
 In the same vein, I hate the nickname "Mione" for Hermione.
-It really sounds stupid.
+It really sounds silly (though it is better than "Hermy," I must admit).
 Also, who decided that Daphne Greengrass is the "ice queen" of Hogwarts?
-That was fine the first or second time, but now people seem to think that this is required.
-In reality, we know almost nothing about Daphne in canon (she is only even mentioned a few times), so she is a character that authors can mold into their own character.
+That was fine the first or second time, but now people seem to think that this is her canon character.
+In reality, we know almost nothing about Daphne in canon (she is only even mentioned a few times), so she is a character that authors can and should mold into their own.
 Don't just follow the leader.

 6. "The rating is T for now but I may change it later."
 No, no, no!
 The rating is for the story as a whole, so even if you are only going to have one chapter where Harry is romping in the hay with a partner, or where there is serious violence, then the entire story should be rated M right from the beginning.
 Some readers do not want to read M rated stories or do not permit their children to read them, so if you know that there will be M rated material at some point, then rate it M right from the start.

 That said, I still enjoy a lot of stories out there, so by all means, if you have the urge, give it a try.
 I enjoyed writing my two stories, but I believe that my fanfiction writing days are over.